53 North St, Duxbury, MA 02332, USA

 The property includes a network of trails, blazed in red, blue and green.

 The entrance trail begins as a wide cart path and leads down a sizable hill.
 It soon narrows, and after about 0.2 miles, there is a fork.
-If you go straight, after another 0.2 miles, you will arrive at another intersection.
+If you go right, after another 0.2 miles, you will arrive at another intersection.
 Continue straight for a beautiful view of the South River.
 A concrete structure serves as a bridge, and you can continue through the woods for 0.2 miles to the Highland Trail neighborhood.

 If you turn left at the first intersection, the trail continues in an arc and eventually crosses an old cranberry bog channel, arriving at another intersection (0.3 miles).
 Turn right to complete a loop that leads back to the first intersection mentioned above.
 Turn left for a longer walk.
 The trail extends around the border of a former cranberry bog, now well on its way to returning to a more natural state.
 After another 0.1 mile or so, a concrete structure provides passage over the South River.
 You can stop here to admire the view in both directions, or continue along the trail for a short way to the Tanglewood Trail neighborhood.